Mnm1506/05-Work-Day-Scheduler/README.md

 - https://momentjs.com/ - Moment.js library

 ### User Story :
-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+As an employee with a busy schedule, i want to add important events to a daily planner, so that i can manage my time effectively.

 #### Acceptance Criteria :